Secure Milk Supply Plan

 • Communicate biosecurity standards between state officials to allow for animal movement across state borders during an FMD outbreak

-KS SMS Plan Components
+SMS Plan Components

 Biosecurity